gkjohnson/three-mesh-bvh/README.md

 - A bounds tree can be generated for either an indexed or non-indexed `BufferGeometry`, but an index will be produced and retained as a side effect of the construction.
 - The bounds hierarchy is _not_ dynamic, so geometry that uses morph targets cannot be used.
-- If the geometry is changed, then a call to `computedBoundsTree()` is required to update the bounds tree.
+- If the geometry is changed then a new bounds tree will need to be generated.
+- Only BufferGeometry (not [Geometry](https://threejs.org/docs/#api/en/core/Geometry)) is supported when building a bounds tree.
+- [InterleavedBufferAttributes](https://threejs.org/docs/#api/en/core/InterleavedBufferAttribute) are not supported on the geometry index or position attributes.
+- A separate bounds tree is generated for each [geometry group](https://threejs.org/docs/#api/en/objects/Group), which could result in poorer raycast performance on geometry with lots of groups.